 Treatment-related Cognitive Impairment

 In addition to the potential for cognitive impairment related to cancer itself, cancer therapies may have an untoward impact on cognitive functioning.
 This chapter will focus on the effects of chemotherapies and other agents; it is important to note that other treatment modalities, including surgery and radiation, may also result in neurobehavioral changes.
 In patients with brain tumors, surgery may result in damage to normal tissue that surrounds the tumor, and yield more focal cognitive impairments that may resolve over time.
 There is also evidence that radiation therapy may be associated with the development of neurobehavioral symptoms both during and after treatment.
-The acute phase develops during treatment and is characterized by transient symptoms of headache, ...
+The acute phase develops during treatment and is characterized by ...